Welcome To The McCaddon Buick GMC Finance Center

 Justin Gasman is Master Certified in Professional Financial Services and has been working in the automotive industry for over 15 years.
 He is a Colorado native who enjoys spending time with his family and friends when he's not helping customers with their vehicle needs.

-Applying for an auto loan online is fast, convenient and secure.
+Applying for an auto loan or auto loans in Colorado online is fast, convenient, and secure.
 Simply complete all required fields with your personal and employment information and "Submit" your application.
 By filling out this form, you are authorizing us to perform a credit check.

 What is a simple interest loan?

-A simple interest loan accrues interest daily from the day it's signed until the day it's paid off.
-Interest is based on the remaining principal, interest rate and number of days in the year.
-However, as the principal is paid down, monthly interest decreases as well.
+A simple interest loan or car loan rate in Colorado accrues interest daily from the day it's signed until the day it's paid off.
+Interest is based on the remaining principal, interest rate, and the number of days in the year.
+However, as the principal is paid down, monthly interest decreases as well, which is why our Arvada-area dealership is so popular

 What about a co-signer?

 A creditor may require that you have a co-signer on the finance contract to make up for any deficiencies in your credit history.
-As a co-signer, you assume equal responsibility for the contract.
+As a co-signer, you assume equal responsibility for the contract and Boulder model lease to our Broomfield-area dealer.
 The account payment history will appear on both the borrower’s and co-signer’s credit reports.
 For this reason, use caution if you are asked to co-sign for someone.
 Co-signers are legally obligated to repay the contract, so make sure you know the terms of the contract and can afford to take on the payments before you agree to co-sign for someone.

 What is GAP, and why is it important?